elias-ka/sahkon-hinta/README.md

 # sahkon-hinta

-A simple CLI tool to fetch the current electricity price in Finland, using the data from [sahko.tk](https://sahko.tk/).

 The program uses [Playwright](https://playwright.dev/python/) to spin up a headless browser and fetch the data from the website.
 The data is then parsed and printed to the console in a nice format.

 Done as a part of a Cloud Services course at the Oulu University of Applied Sciences.